Our Terms & Conditions

 6.4 The Buyer will provide at no cost to the Seller within 10 metres of the Installation an electricity supply of 220/240V with a three pin point.

-6.5 The Buyer will re-decorate and in particular carry out the finishing coats of paint work or stain to any timber the Seller has primed.
+6.5 The Buyer will re-decorate plaster-work or carry out the finishing coats of paint work or stain to any timber the Seller has primed.

 6.6 Any claim by the Buyer (other than one under the guarantee) which is based on any defect in the quality or condition of the Goods or their failure to correspond with specification shall be notified to the Seller within a reasonable time after Installation or (where the defect or failure was not apparent on reasonable inspection) within a reasonable time after discovery of the defect or failure.